Fruit Fly (film): History

 During the festival life of Colma: The Musical, Mendoza and actress L.A.
 Renigen would jump back and forth from gay film festival to Asian film festival for about a year.
 After experiencing the strange treatment Renigen would receive from gay men (automatically labeling her as a "fag hag"), he decided to create Bethesda, a character based on Renigen.
 Bethesda, like Renigen, is a performance artist who moves to San Francisco to workshop her latest performance piece dealing with finding her biological mother.
 Also like Renigen, Bethesda finds herself going to gay bars every night and getting labeled a "fag hag".
 The musical film, called "irresistible" by the San Francisco Chronicle was funded by the Center for Asian American Media and was awarded the Best Narrative Feature Audience Award at the 2009 San Francisco International Asian American Film Festival.

+Legacy

+In 2019, Fruit Fly was listed in the Los Angeles Times as one of the 100 films in "The Asian American Canon" and was celebrated for its 10th anniversary at the 2020 CAAMFest.